INDICATIONS AND USAGE

 - Do not take SYPRINE if you are allergic to it.

 - You should remain under regular medical supervision the entire time you are taking SYPRINE.

 - Your doctor should regularly check to see if you have iron deficiency anemia.
 This is particularly important for women.
 Your doctor should also check for free copper in your blood.

-SYPRINE must be taken on an empty stomach, at least one hour before meals or two hours after meals and at least one hour apart from any other drug, food, or milk.
+- Take SYPRINE on an empty stomach, at least one hour before a meal or two hours after a meal and at least one hour apart from any other drug, food, or milk.
 The capsules should be swallowed whole with water and should not be opened or chewed.

-For the first month of treatment, the patient should have his temperature taken nightly, and report any symptom such as fever or skin eruption.
+- For the first month of treatment, take your temperature every night, and report any symptom such as fever or skin rash to your doctor.

-In general, mineral supplements should not be given since they may block the absorption of SYPRINE.
+- Do not take mineral supplements because they may block the absorption of SYPRINE.